South Kent School: History

 The hamlet of South Kent emerged in the mid-1700s on the "main road over Spooner Hill to Bull's Bridge", where Jacob Bull established an iron foundry; by 1800, an ironworks and forge were also set up near the outlet from Hatch Pond.
 When railroads came up the valley in the 1840s, efficient competition from western foundries shuttered the Connecticut iron industry.
-By 1920, the area's population was half its Revolution-era level, and farm properties were available inexpensively.
+By 1920, the Kent area's population was half its Revolution-era level, and farm properties were available inexpensively.

 The school was founded in 1923 as a joint venture between Reverend Frederick Herbert Sill, headmaster of Kent School, and two of his recent graduates, Samuel Slater Bartlett and Richard M. Cuyler.
 The Straight farm was purchased from members of the Judd family, and additions to the farmhouse were made to house a chapel, twenty-four students, and faculty.
-From the start, students provided labor for daily cleaning, maintenance, and unskilled construction.
-Over the years, several buildings were added to the Straight property, and additional acreage was acquired.
-Most recently, the defunct farm on the north end of Hatch Pond was purchased.
+From the start, students provided labor for daily cleaning, occasional farm chores, maintenance, and unskilled construction.
+Over the years, buildings were added to the Straight property (dormitories, classrooms, a chapel, a library, an infirmary, faculty residences, &c.) and additional acreage was acquired.
+Most recently, the school purchased the defunct Arno farm on the Barnabus Hatch (d.1781) property at the north end of Hatch Pond, and is operating it as an educational farm.

 Sam Bartlett became the first headmaster, serving for 45 years.
 Bartlett was followed as headmaster by conservationist L. Wynne Wister (1955–69), then George M. Bartlett (son of the first headmaster) through 1989.
 Peter Arango had a brief tenure, then Noble Richards '49 was headmaster until 1996.
-He was succeeded by John S. Farber (96-00), John C. Farr '58 (retired in 2003), then by Andrew J. Vadnais through 2018, then followed by Lawrence A. Smith '73.
+He was succeeded by John S. Farber (96–00), John C. Farr '58 (retired in 2003), then by Andrew J. Vadnais through 2018, then followed by Lawrence A. Smith '73.
 An independent board of trustees governs the school.
 South Kent School's most current head of school is Brian D. Sullivan.

 Admissions

-Enrollment at the beginning of the 2022–23 school year was 150 young men worldwide in four "forms" (or grades).
+Enrollment at the beginning of the 2025-26 school year was 165 young men worldwide in four "forms" (or grades).
 International students from twenty nations and U.S. students from nineteen states across America are represented.

 Curriculum

 South Kent is a college-preparatory school; the course of study is designed with the intent that every student will continue his education at a higher-level institution.

-In 2017–18, the school had 35 faculty members who offered 48 courses in 2 primary divisions, math/science, and humanities.
+In 2017–18, the school had 35 faculty members who offered 48 courses in 2 primary divisions: math/science and humanities.
 The school year is divided into fall, winter, and spring.
 Students typically enroll in five major academic courses each term.
 Accelerated courses, including advanced placement, are offered in more than a dozen subjects (several in conjunction with Syracuse University).

 English as a second language

-ESL is a program for international students to improve or reinforce written and oral English skills.
+ESL is a program for international students to improve or reinforce their written and oral English skills.
 The focus is on structure, comprehension, and conversation.
 Nearly half of South Kent graduates have been non-native English speakers in recent years.